13. JavaScript: Arrays & Loops

 In the code above, we wrote a conditional to check the value of the current number against 10.
 Now, we need to write code inside that conditional.

-At this point, ourĀ largeNumbersĀ array is holding all four numbers greater than 10, but we aren’t ever printing it out, so it’s hard to see that.
+At this point, ourĀ largeNumbersĀ array is holding all four numbers greater than 10.
+Let’s use a console.log() statement to confirm this!

-Write a function that returns the sum of all of the numbers in an array.
-No empty arrays will be passed in.
+Write a forEach to calculate the sum of all of the numbers in an array.
 For example, when an array is passed likeĀ [19, 5, 42, 2, 77], the output should beĀ 145.

 Trisha gets paid $22 each time she walks a dog.
 The array below holds 7 numbers, the number of dog walks she took each day last week.
 Write a function that calculates her total pay.